List of countries by past and projected GDP (nominal): 2000s

+2010s

+2020s

-The following list contains the various countries' projected GDP (nominal) from 2020 to 2027.
+The following list contains the various countries' projected GDP (nominal) from 2020 to 2030.

+The projections for future years presume that government policies do not change, and assume specific values for oil prices, bond rates, and exchange rates.

+Centre for Economics and Business Research estimate for 2039

+The following table is a nominal GDP estimate for the top 190 largest economies in 2039 made by British think tank Centre for Economics and Business Research in December 2024.
+Total GDP figures have been divided by UN population projections for the year 2039.

 CIA estimates in 1990

 GDP (Nominal) data in 1990, with some countries only GNP (Nominal) was provided by the CIA World Factbook.

 GDP milestones by countries (in trillions USD)

-The following is a list of countries reaching (or predicted to reach) a certain threshold of nominal GDP in a specific year according to International Monetary Fund, United Nations, and World Bank.
-Future predictions are marked with an asterisk.
+The following is a list of countries reaching (or projected to reach) a certain threshold of nominal GDP in a specific year according to International Monetary Fund, United Nations, and World Bank.

-Long term GDP estimates

-The following table provides GDP estimates for the 15 largest economies from 1980 to 2075 made by Goldman Sachs in December 2022.

-The following table provides GDP estimates for the 20 largest economies from 2022 to 2037 made by the U.S.-based Center for Business and Economic Research, a division of Ball State University, in December 2022.
+1–6 trillion

+Future projections are marked with an asterisk.